To maintain an active CPA license in Rhode Island, certified public accountants have to fulfill a CPE requirement on a triennial basis.

 For each 3-year reporting period:

-You can also contact Rhode Island Board of Accountancy for general licensing and CPE information:
+You can also contact the Rhode Island Board of Accountancy for general licensing and CPE information:

 Photograph courtesy of wallyg